Questions about the COVID-19 Vaccine?

 Questions about the WA State Covid-19 Vaccine Mandate?

 We are working to gather as much information as we can about this and will update this website as new information is available.
-We are not currently scheduling appointments for COVID-19 vaccine exemptions.

 Below are some resources regarding the Vaccine Mandate:

 Governor Inslee’s Covid-19 Vaccine Mandate Proclamation: https://www.governor.wa.gov/sites/default/files/proclamations/21-14%20-%20COVID-19%20Vax%20Washington%20%28tmp%29.pdf

 The WA DOH Guide to Vaccine Exemptions which gives details on religious and medical exemptions: https://www.doh.wa.gov/portals/1/documents/pubs/348-726-exemptionsquickreferenceguide.pdf